 The Aurora Foundation began making grants in 2004.
-Since then, the foundation has allocated nearly half a million dollars in grants to about four dozen organizations that serve more than 4,100 women and girls.
+Since then, the foundation has allocated $650,000 in grants to 50 organizations that have served more than 4,200 women and girls.

 Why college-completion programs?

 The Aurora Report revealed that a woman who attains a Bachelor’s degree earns about $50,000 a year, while a woman with a high school diploma earns almost half as much.
 In Hartford County, only 22% of all women, 15% of African American women and 10% of Latinas get Bachelor’s degrees.

 For many women in Greater Hartford – especially women of color and low-income or first-generation college students – reaching graduation requires academic and social supports that meet their distinct needs.

 Aurora prides itself in not just funding effective programs, but also being a resource and partner.
 Our grantees receive guidance, from the application process through final reporting of outcomes and impact.

 Together, by developing, funding and delivering strategic solutions for local women in college, we can make substantial individual, family and community impact.

 Getting into college is critical, but graduating makes the difference for a living wage.